ismail-codar/JMT/README.md

 				</executions>
 			</plugin>

-3- You must add output classes to your class path in your project settings and use it like normal java classes.
+3- Add output classes to your class path in your project settings and use it like normal java classes.